 Air suspension systems are made up of air springs or air bags located at each wheel of the vehicle.
 An onboard electric air compressor inflates each bag until they lift your vehicle to your desired ride height.
+Automobile enthusiasts often refer to this system as an "air ride."
+It replaces the original equipment manufacturer (OEM) system to support your vehicle's weight.

 However, unlike air suspension kits, coilover kits only use springs to help your car achieve a smooth performance.
 With that said, coilovers aren't as versatile as air suspension kits.
 You can switch out the coils to experience a softer or firmer performance or a different ride height, but it won't be as easy as pushing a button.